levisimons/VideoDimSum/README.md

 # Video Dim Sum · Random Player

-A zero-dependency, single-file GitHub Pages site that randomly picks one of 61 curated YouTube videos (from the Video Dim Sum spreadsheet tab `gid=726294062`) and plays it in an embedded player.
+A zero-dependency, single-file GitHub Pages site that randomly picks one of a list of curated YouTube videos (from the Video Dim Sum spreadsheet tab `gid=726294062`) and plays it in an embedded player.

 **No API key.
 No build step.
 No dependencies.**
-All 61 video IDs are baked directly into the HTML.
+All video IDs are baked directly into the HTML.

 ---